TillF/WASA-SED/docs/index.md

 …
 ```

-*Subbasin-ID*: Map-ID of sub-basin <br>
+*Subbasin-ID*: ID of sub-basin <br>
 *D50*: median sediment particle size in the riverbed in (m)

-Example: The river stretch in the sub-basin with the Map-ID of 49 has a riverbed gradation with a D50 value of 0.048 m.
+Example: The river stretch in the sub-basin with the ID of 49 has a riverbed gradation with a D50 value of 0.048 m.

 **5)** ```subbasin_out.dat``` <br>
 (optional)